|

 Characters - 9/10

 Characters are definitely strong point of Tamayura ~Hitotose~.
-Like I've already stated before, characters are somehow developed in almost every single episode.
-They backstories are very well-presented, too.
+Like I've already stated before, they are somehow developed in almost every single episode.
+Their backstories are very well-presented, too.
 As the characters develop, we can also see that they have more depth than it was shown in OVAs.

 Every girl has a bit different personality and different interests as well.
 Yes, different hobbies.
 You won't see anything like light music clubs or gondola companies here.
 Photography could be the core of story here, like mahjong in Saki or drawing in Hidamari Sketch.
 However, not focusing on only one thing makes Tamayura somewhat more universal.